 What is the Sky Kids app?

 The free Sky Kids app allows your little ones to stream over 5000 episodes of popular children TV series on demand and play a number of fun games featuring their favourite characters.
-Providing you’ve got the Sky Cinema pack, they can enjoy a great range of films too.
+Providing you’ve got the Sky Cinema add-on, they can enjoy a great range of films too.

 Parents can set-up multiple profiles, so there won’t be any arguments over whether to watch Peppa Pig or Spongebob, and by entering your children’s age you can ensure they only watch what’s appropriate for them.